wendy039474/IDD-Fa18-Lab1/README.md

 [Rei_Blink_Video](//youtu.be/7gvGH8JeNBg)

-(Sorry that I didn't have a 220 Ohm resistor...)
+(Sorry that I didn't have a 220 Ω resistor...)

 ## Part D. Manually fade an LED

 **a.
 Are you able to get the LED to glow the whole turning range of the potentiometer?
-Why or why not?** hi
+Why or why not?**
+Yes: based on the circuit we used, having the 220 Ω resistor ensures that the voltage across the LED won't exceed the limitation even if the potentiometer is set to be 0 Ω.

 ## Part E. Fade an LED using Arduino